 It takes a lot of bravery to ask for help and to decide to go to a recovery program and to decide to put your health first even when it’s not the quote easy choice

 Despite her young age, she has come a long way from the BDD teenager to become a healthy and successful woman to whom we can all look up to.
-She races in Salomon skis and boots, and uses Swix poles.
+Racing in Salomon skis and boots, using Swix poles, in March 2021 she became the overall cross-country ski world cup champion as the first American since Bill Koch in 1982, and the first American woman ever.

 Marit Bjørgen, Norway